-Information for Students (cont'd.)
+■ Information for Students (cont'd.)

-- 9. Illness: A doctor's note is required for any illness causing you to miss class, assignments or exam.
+- 8. Ethics: BCIT assumes that all students attending the Institute will follow a high standard of ethics.
+Incidents of cheating or plagiarism may, therefore, result in a grade of zero for the assignment, exam or project for all parties involved and/or expulsion from the course. - 9.
+Illness: A doctor's note is required for any illness causing you to miss class, assignments or exam.
 At the discretion of the instructor, you may complete the work missed or have the work prorated. - 10.
 Attempts: Students must successfully complete a course within a maximum of three attempts at the course.
 Students with two attempts in a single course will be allowed to repeat the course only upon special written permission from the Associate Dean.
 Students who have not successfully completed a course within three attempts will not be eligible to graduate from the program. - 11.
 Course Outline Changes: The material or schedule specified in this course outline may be changed by the instructor.
 If changes are required, they will be announced in class.